Answered By: Ellie Dworak Last Updated: Nov 29, 2017 Views: 76

 Boise State has a ton of encyclopedias in electronic and physical form.
 To access the online encyclopedias start at the Online Reference Tools.

-Once you click on online reference tools you will be taken to a guide with a list of Encyclopedias.
+This will take you to a guide with a list of Encyclopedias.
 Gale Virtual Reference is a great database for encyclopedias, because you can search more than one encyclopedia.

 Open up the database and enter your search into the search box.
 You should get results from multiple encyclopedias all of which are sources you can cite in your papers.
 When you click on a source you can print, email or download it from the website.
 The citation information is also available.